sandeepbhardwaj/sandeepbhardwaj.github.io/_posts/2015-10-17-jekyll-with-environment-variable-and-multiple-config-files.md

 Use option 2 for cleaner maintenance.
 Keep shared defaults in `_config.yml` and environment-specific overrides in `_config-dev.yml`.

+## Debug steps:

+- build with `--verbose` when the effective config does not match expectations
+- keep override files minimal so it is obvious what changes by environment
+- verify production-only template blocks are gated by `jekyll.environment`
+- avoid hardcoding production URLs in markdown or includes

 ## Key Takeaways

 - Separate defaults from environment overrides.
 - Keep local and production behavior deterministic.
 - Use minimal override files to reduce maintenance overhead.
 - Use `JEKYLL_ENV` + config layering for reliable deploy pipelines.

+---

+## Practical Checkpoint

+A short but valuable final check for jekyll environment variables and multiple config files is to write down the one misuse pattern most likely to appear during maintenance.
+That small note makes the article more useful when someone revisits it months later under pressure.